Business plan template

 |Transport and delivery||0||0|

 |Repairs and maintenance||0||0|

 |Legal and professional fees||0||0|

 |Monthly opening balance||–||–|

-You will also need to put together a personal survival budget, which should draw on your last three months of bank statements to summarise your current monthly income and expenses.
-This will work out the amount of money you need to make from your business in order to live.
+You will also need to put together a personal survival budget.
+This outlines your monthly income and expenses based on recent bank statements.
+From this, you can work out what you need to earn from your business in order to live.

-Finally, you will need to summarise what you plan to do should your business fail and how you will afford any loan repayments you may need to make.
+Finally, you will need to explain what you plan to do should your business fail.
+Be clear about how you will afford any loan repayments you may need to make.